thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 	- if set, pyspark mem will be limited to this number
 	- if not set, spark will not limit python's mem use - from official doc
 		- it is app's responsibility to avoid exceeding the overhead memory space shared with other non-JVM processes
+			- so is this number set by spark, if not then how much is requested from the resource manager?
 		- when pyspark is run in YARN or Kubernetes, this memory is added to executor resource requests
-- [In spark what is the meaning of spark.executor.pyspark.memory configuration option? - Stack Overflow](https://stackoverflow.com/questions/68249294/in-spark-what-is-the-meaning-of-spark-executor-pyspark-memory-configuration-opti)
-	- two big parts of spark mem management(SMM)
-		- Memory inside JVM
-			- divided into 4 different parts
-			- storage mem - spar cached data, broad cast variables
-			- execution memory - this memory is for storing data required during execution of spark tasks
-			- User memory - custom data structures, UDfs
-			- reserved memory: mem for spark's internal purposes
-		- Memory outside JVM
-			- off heap mem: outside JVM but for JVM purposes, and can be used for project tungsten
-			- external process mem: used by processes that reside out of JVM, like Python or R processes
-	- --executor-memory = mem allocated inside Java heap
-	- spark.executor.pyspark.memory is part of external process memory
 	- responsible for how much mem py daemon will be able to use
 	- one use of py daemon is for executing UDfs in python
+	- external process memory

+## What is python worker memory?
 - spark.python.worker.memory
 	- py4j bridge exposes objects between JVM and python
 	- JVM process and python process communicate to each other with py4j
-		- the config above determines how much mem can be occupied by py4j for creating objects b4 spilling them in to disk [Spark Memory Management - Cloudera Community - 317794](https://community.cloudera.com/t5/Community-Articles/Spark-Memory-Management/ta-p/317794#toc-hId-1674349369)
+	- the config above determines how much mem can be occupied by py4j for creating objects b4 spilling them in to disk
+	- mem used per python worker process during aggregation
+	- if the memory used during agg goes above this amount, it will spill the data into disks
+- [In spark what is the meaning of spark.executor.pyspark.memory configuration option? - Stack Overflow](https://stackoverflow.com/questions/68249294/in-spark-what-is-the-meaning-of-spark-executor-pyspark-memory-configuration-opti)

+[Spark Memory Management - Cloudera Community - 317794](https://community.cloudera.com/t5/Community-Articles/Spark-Memory-Management/ta-p/317794#toc-hId-1674349369)
 [pyspark - What is user memory in spark? - Stack Overflow](https://stackoverflow.com/questions/74586108/what-is-user-memory-in-spark)
 [(6) Apache Spark Memory Management: Deep Dive | LinkedIn](https://www.linkedin.com/pulse/apache-spark-memory-management-deep-dive-deepak-rajak/)